Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 ---

 # Introduction: Astronomy and the Universe Beyond
 Astronomy is the study of celestial bodies, space, and everything beyond planet Terrus.
 It concerns itself not only with stars, moons, and planets, but also with the invisible forces that bind them together.
 It is a science that explores gravity, light, the vacuum of space, and the vast galaxy that lies beyond man's grasp.
+Taking advantage of gnomish inventions and clever use of magic, it studies other planets aims to make them habitable.